-However, when you reach middle-age, it can be daunting.
-Probably the top reason why it’s difficult to make friends after your 40’s is that by that point in their lives, most people have other commitments.
+However, when you reach middle age, it can be daunting.
+Probably the top reason why it’s difficult to make friends after your 40s is that by that point in their lives, most people have other commitments.
 As people marry and have children, they define and narrow their personal networks out of necessity.
 Also, as we mature, we become more discerning about our choices in friends and more protective of our time.
-At midlife, many women would prefer to spend time alone than making superficial chitchat or spending it with the wrong people.
+At midlife, many women would prefer to spend time alone than make superficial chitchat or spend it with the wrong people.

 What are the types of friends you need in life?

-Embarking on friendships as an adult can be terrifying, exciting, rewarding and challenging.
+Embarking on friendships as an adult can be difficult.
 Nothing can replace the special connections you have with those who have known you over the years, but taking that leap of faith can reinvigorate and get the ball rolling.

 According to Aristotle, the Greek philosopher, the three pillars of healthy friendships are connection, communication, and intimacy.
 In particular, there are three types of friendships: those based on utility, those based on pleasure or delight, and those grounded in virtue.